rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 [kajiya] by [@h3r2tic] is an experimental real-time global illumination renderer.

-In June, a long-standing branch has landed, bringing with it a complete overhaul of indirect lighting.
+In June, a long-standing branch landed, bringing with it a complete overhaul of indirect lighting.
 The new implementation uses spatiotemporal reservoir resampling (ReSTIR) and a novel irradiance cache, bringing forth larger scenes, quicker response to lighting changes, and less noise.